shijbian/INFO550_FinalProject/README.md

 $ docker run -v ~/Desktop/docker_output:/INFO550_FinalProject/output shijbian/final_project
 ```

-4. If you prefer to retrive the folder on docker, you can run the code below from terminal:
+4. If you prefer to retrive the folder on docker, you can run the code below from terminal.
+The html file could be retrived at `# cd output`

 ```sh
 $ docker run -it shijbian/final_project /bin/bash